zhenging/pols202/notes/13_interest_group_and_political_party/exam_4_interest_group_and_political_parties.md

 + Citizen or Public Interest Groups
 + Intergovernmental Groups

 4\.
-Elaborate on the multiple roles played by lobbyists working in the nation’s capital.
-Describe the traditional “iron triangle” and its the three actors.
+Elaborate on the multiple roles played by lobbyists working in the nation's capital.
+Describe the traditional "iron triangle" and its the three actors.
 What are issue networks and how do they compare to iron triangles?
 >p.292
 + The multiple roles of lobbyists.
 (Researchers, Witnesss, Position Takers, Coalition Builders, Social Butterflies)
 + Iron Triangle.
 Connected interest groups, congressional committee chairs, and administration officials.

 5\.
 Make two cases: 1. a case for why interest group involvement in the policymaking process is a bad thing or a negative; 2. make a case for why interest group involvement in the policymaking process is a good thing or a positive.

 6\.
 Compare and contrast a two-party political system with a multiparty political system.
-Discuss the pros and cons of America’s two-party dominance.
+Discuss the pros and cons of America's two-party dominance.
 >p.304
 + The advantage of America's two-party system is its predictability and stablity.